opengovsg/verifySG/backend/src/notifications/sgnotify/message-templates/approved-templates.md

 Upcoming Phone Call

 #### Short Message
-A public officer from &lt;agency&gt will be calling you shortly.
+A public officer from &lt;agency&gt; will be calling you shortly.

 #### Long Message
 > Dear Sir/Madam <masked_NRIC>,